tpolecat/doobie-tsql/modules/docs/src/main/tut/EXAMPLE.md

 ### Inference 1.
 Updates

 The inferred type of the `tsql` literal is potentially fancy, but will be no fancier than necessary.
-In the case of an unconditiona update there are no parameters and nothing returned other than a row count, so the inferred type is `ConnectionIO[Unit]`.
+In the case of an unconditiona update the computation is fully specified: there are no parameters and nothing returned other than a row count.
+So the inferred type is `ConnectionIO[Unit]`.

 ```tut
 tsql"delete from country"